COBRA Obligations Sample Clauses

 COBRA Obligations.
 Emmis will be solely responsible for any obligations for continuation coverage under section 4980B of the Code and part 6 of Subtitle B of Title I of ERISA with respect to all of the Station Employees and any other former employees of Emmis, including Employees on Leave, with respect to any “qualifying event” that occurred on or before the Closing Date or, if later, on or before the date any such Station Employee becomes an employee of Mediaco.

 COBRA Obligations.
-Sellers shall satisfy and discharge any obligations to provide health care continuation coverage as required by the Consolidated Omnibus Budget Reconciliation Act of 1985 and as described in Section 4980B of the Code and Sections 601 through 608 of ERISA and as required by any applicable state continuation of health coverage provisions (collectively, "COBRA OBLIGATIONS") to (a) any employee of the Station whose employment is terminated prior to the Transfer Date to whom Sellers have on-going COBRA Obligations (and such employee's covered dependents), and (b) the Excluded Employee.
-Buyer shall satisfy and discharge all other COBRA Obligations with respect to Transferred Employees (and such employees' covered dependents).
-Sellers and Buyer shall reasonably cooperate in good faith to comply with their respective COBRA Obligations hereunder.
+Seller shall satisfy and discharge any obligations to provide health care continuation coverage as required by the Consolidated Omnibus Budget Reconciliation Act of 1985 and as described in Section 4980B of the Code and Sections 601 through 608 of ERISA and as required by any applicable state continuation of health coverage provisions (collectively, "COBRA OBLIGATIONS") to any employee of the Stations whose employment is terminated on or prior to the Non-License Closing Date or the Closing Date, as applicable, to whom Seller has on-going COBRA Obligations (and such employee's covered dependents) and to Transferred Employees (and such employees' covered dependents).
+Seller and 28 <PAGE> Buyer shall reasonably cooperate in good faith to comply with their respective COBRA Obligations hereunder.
+8.5.

 AutoNDA by SimpleDocs

 COBRA Obligations.
-Buyer shall satisfy and discharge any obligations of Sellers to provide health care continuation coverage as required by the Consolidated Omnibus Budget Reconciliation Act of 1985 and as described in Section 4908B of the Code and Sections 601 through 608 of ERISA and as required by any applicable state continuation of health coverage provisions (collectively, "COBRA Obligations") to (a) any employee to whom Buyer offers employment pursuant to Section 8.4.1 who does not accept such offer of employment, or (b) any employee of the Stations terminated prior to the Closing Date to whom Sellers have on-going COBRA Obligations.
-Sellers and Buyer shall reasonably cooperate in good faith to comply with Sellers' COBRA Obligations with respect to all such employees by having Buyer assume such obligations on Sellers' behalf and offering health care continuation coverage under Buyer's group health plans to all such employees.
-Buyer shall indemnify, defend and hold harmless Sellers from and against, all obligations of Buyer set forth in this Section 8.4.5.
+Seller shall satisfy and discharge any obligations to provide health care continuation coverage as required by the Consolidated Omnibus Budget Reconciliation Act of 1985 and as described in Section 4980B of the Code and Sections 601 through 608 of ERISA and as required by any applicable state continuation of health coverage provisions (collectively, "COBRA OBLIGATIONS") to any employee of the Station whose employment is terminated prior to the Closing Date to whom Seller has on-going COBRA Obligations (and such employee's covered dependents).
+Buyer shall satisfy and discharge all other COBRA Obligations with respect to Transferred Employees (and such employees' covered dependents).
+Seller and Buyer shall reasonably cooperate in good faith to comply with their respective COBRA Obligations hereunder.

 Time is Money Join Law Insider Premium to draft better contracts faster.